nautechsystems/nautilus_trader/README.md

 Python has simply caught up in performance (via Cython offering C-level speed) and general tooling, making it a suitable language for building a large system such as this.
-The benefit being that a Python native environment can be offered, suitable for professional quantitative traders and hedge funds.
+The benefit being that a Python native environment can be offered, suitable for professional quantitative traders and trading firms.

 ## Why Python?